What type of doctor should you see for weight loss?

 In case we didn’t meet—we’re Dr. Erin Hendriks and Dr. Maricela Castillo MacKenzie, founders of Elle MD,

 a functional medicine clinic based in Royal Oak, Michigan.
 We’ve worked with hundreds of women who describe this stage of life as a kind of emotional dissonance—a painful mismatch between how they feel inside and the reflection they see in the mirror.
-If you’re looking for
+If you’re looking for weight loss doctors in Michigan, you’re in the right place.

 Understanding your options for weight loss care